Visit the unique 'pink' civilisation of the elusive Nabataeans

 30 travellers have this on their Bucket List

 9 been here

 Petra is one of the most mysterious places in the world.
 It is truly a unique city in the middle of the desert of Jordan, built by a relatively unknown people from ancient times: the Nabataeans.
 This rock city is an absolute must to visit.

-Petra is an absolute showpieces of unique architecture and sculpture.
-The city is one of the ‘new’ Seven Wonders of the World, but would have fitted in the old list as well.
-As would nearby, but lesser known, Little Petra.
+It's an absolute showpieces of unique architecture and sculpture.
+The city is one of the new Seven Wonders of the World, but would have fitted in the old list as well.

 Research shows that the area was already inhabited in the Iron Age.
 From 1,200 BC, the Edomites lived in the mountains surrounding Petra.
 Edom means ‘red’, which probably refers to the colour of the mountains.
 Recently it was discovered that the Edomites were skilled at pottery.
 Various kilns were found near Petra.